-The issuing of Single-Family Revenue Bonds is another way that the LPTFA can help provide housing support to less affluent citizens of Lafayette Parish.
+The issuing of Single-Family Revenue Bonds is another way that the LPTFA can help provide housing support to less affluent citizens of the City of Lafayette.

 The LPTFA First Time Homebuyers Program is one of the primary financial vehicles that allows the LPTFA to provide mortgage financing for low income families in our community.

 With diverse backgrounds, our LPTFA Staff and Board of Trustees are dedicated to improving your community through the implementation of their own areas of expertise.
 Our trustees are volunteers from all sectors of the professional workforce.

 To find out more about our board meetings, contact us today.